fionalau1/ML-COVID-Predictor/README.md

 # README

 This is a COVID-19 cases predictor by U.S. county.
-The machine learning model incorporates 32 different features and utilizes linear regression, decision tree, random forest, and other ensemble methods to predict future number of cases.
-The data includes 350,000 records and 70% was used for training and 30% was used for testing.
+The machine learning model incorporates 32 different features, such as government policies, population size, mobility rates, and race/ethnicity, and utilizes linear regression, decision tree, random forest, and other ensemble methods to predict future number of county cases.
+The data includes 350,000 records; 70% was used for training and 30% was used for testing.

 ## How to run: